YunoHost/doc/pages/01.administrate/06.overview/04.commandline/ssh.md

 # or after the postinstall:
 ssh admin@11.22.33.44

-# avec le nom de domaine plutôt que l'ip (plus pratique):
+# using the domain name instead of the IP (more convenient)
 ssh admin@votre.domaine.tld

-# using the domain name instead of the IP (more convenient)
+# using the local domain name instead of the IP (for local access)
 ssh admin@yunohost.local

 # if you changed the SSH port